yokotak0527/kensho-legacy/README.md

 ## Filtering

 Sometimes you may want to filter the values before validating them.
 For example, it want to convert full-size string to half-size string and then validate it.
-Kensho provides such a filtering feature as a plugin.
+The Kensho provides such a filtering feature as a plugin.

 If you want to see default plugins, please see [code](https://github.com/yokotak0527/kensho/blob/master/src/defaults/plugins.ts).